Convert HTML to DOCX with GroupDocs.Editor .NET

 string content = File.ReadAllText(pathToHtmlFile);

-Step 3: Initialize EditableDocument
+Step 3: Initialize an EditableDocument

 using (EditableDocument inputDoc = EditableDocument.FromMarkupAndResourceFolder(content, pathToResourceFolder))